There’s a fair amount of worry currently about the spread of the CoronaVirus into a global pandemic.

 Many thanks, C

-Many people have the answer when discussing the need for gold, well you can’t eat gold so you might as well just have food and guns, whisky and cigarettes to trade.
+“Well you can’t eat gold, so you might as well just have food, guns, whisky and cigarettes to trade.”

 “A good form of money must be: durable, divisible, consistent, convenient, and have value in and of itself.”